 Eventually, The Juicy Leaf moved to a new location to hone in on online orders and deliveries.
 While the new storefront attracts less foot traffic, it’s better suited to accommodate their subsequent growth—with more space to package orders.
 In the process, Felix and Felipe found that accepting change instead of fighting it set them on a path toward unexpected success, becoming a go-to vendor for corporate clients and parties.

-Photos of The Juicy Leaf on Yelp; editorial by Jenna Spray and Emily Moon
+Photos of The Juicy Leaf on Yelp; interviews by Emily Washcovick and editorial contributions from Jenna Spray

 These lessons come from an episode of Behind the Review, Yelp & Entrepreneur Media’s weekly podcast.
 Listen below to hear from Felix and Felipe, or visit the episode page to read more, subscribe to the show, and explore other episodes.